Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 \item A subsequent bifurcation with another branch (Fig.~\ref{S_E_1,1}~C) occurs at $\mu \approx 0.407$.
 This is a vortex quadrupole (with two positive and two negative charges) which appears to bifurcate also from the dark soliton cross. {In the cubic case, this branch appears only from the linear limit.
 In contrast, in our setting we additionally observe a bifurcation emerging from Fig.~\ref{S_E_1,1}~A, and we identify a corresponding linear-limit branch in Fig.~\ref{S_E_10p}~C, although the latter persists only over a very short parameter interval.}

 \item The final observed bifurcation takes place at $\mu \approx 0.619$ (Fig.~\ref{S_E_1,1}~D).
 This breaks one of the stripes into vortical patterns, while leaving the other one intact.
 A similar bifurcation was present in the cubic nonlinear case~\cite{charalampidis2018computing}. \end{itemize} \item \textbf{Stability Analysis of the Primary Branch:} \begin{itemize} \item At the linear limit, the A branch possesses one pair of unstable eigenvalues.
 At the first bifurcation (leading to the emergence of the solution in Fig.~\ref{S_E_1,1}~B), the branch becomes stable, as the unstable eigenvalue pair disappears.
 In this subcritical pitchfork bifurcation, the unstable eigenvalue pair is inherited by the branch in Fig.~\ref{S_E_1,1}~B. At the second bifurcation (Fig.~\ref{S_E_1,1}~Middle), similarly to the behavior observed for the Middle branch in Fig.~\ref{mu2}, no eigenvalue crossings or changes in stability occur.
 Indeed, in this case both the parent branch and the daughter branch bear the rotational and phase invariance (hence 4 eigenvalues at the origin) and no other eigenvalue pairs approach the origin near this bifurcation.
 After the third bifurcation (Fig.~\ref{S_E_1,1}~C), an additional unstable eigenvalue pair is introduced.
 Interestingly, once again (and contrarily to the supercritical features of the cubic case of~\cite{charalampidis2018computing,MIDDELKAMP20111449}), the bifurcation here is subcritical and leads to an unstable daughter branch C at the fork.
 Following the final bifurcation observed in our computations, i.e., the one leading to the emergence of the branch in Fig.~\ref{S_E_1,1}~D, in addition to its existing instability (through a real pair), the parent branch of Fig.~\ref{S_E_1,1}~A has two more imaginary pairs approaching the origin near this bifurcation point.
-As can be inferred from Fig.~\ref{fig:pla}, one of these pairs becomes real (while the other stays imaginary) to yield 2 real pairs for branch Fig.~\ref{S_E_1,1}~D, while both become real for Fig.~\ref{S_E_1,1}~A in yet another very complex bifurcation (that bears both subcritical and supercritical characteristics combined). \end{itemize} \end{itemize} \end{itemize}
+As can be inferred from Fig.~\ref{fig:pla}, one of these pairs becomes real (while the other stays imaginary) to yield 2 real pairs for branch Fig.~\ref{S_E_1,1}~D, while both become real for Fig.~\ref{S_E_1,1}~A in yet another very complex bifurcation (that bears both subcritical and supercritical characteristics combined).
+While Fig.~\ref{S_E_1,1} contains the actual computed data, Fig.~\ref{fig:pla} provides a qualitative representation to clarify the connectivity and stability transitions of the different branches. \end{itemize} \end{itemize} \end{itemize}